PopTicker

 Abstract

-PopTicker is a generative art project that brings together the visual language of Pop Art, the cultural noise of the digital age, and the financial symbolism of cryptocurrency.
+PopTicker is a generative art project that brings together the visual language of Pop Art, and the financial symbolism of cryptocurrency.

 At the core of this project is ColorHueState, a custom-built software engine developed by the artist, fueled by a continuous data stream: the Bitcoin to US Dollar exchange rate.
 This 24/7 market—untethered from traditional trading hours—offers a perfect symbol of today’s hyperactive attention economy and nonstop value speculation.